The First Crusaders launch an assault on Jerusalem, ultimately leading to the capture of the city and the establishment of the Crusader states.

 Pope Alexander III and Holy Roman Emperor Frederick I sign the Treaty of Venice, ending their long-running dispute.

-The Siege of Constantinople begins during the Fourth Crusade as Roman Catholic Crusaders, aboard a Venetian fleet, attack the city resulting in the Sack of Constantinople, the fleeing of the reigning emperor, Alexios III and the crowning of Isaac II and Alexios IV as co-emperors.
-More
+The Siege of Constantinople during the Fourth Crusade, begins on July 17, 1203, as the Crusaders, aboard a Venetian fleet, attack the city; resulting in the Sack of Constantinople, the fleeing of the reigning emperor, Alexios III and the restoration of Isaac II and his son Alexios IV as co-emperors on August 1, 1203.

 1206, c.
 July